SergiyKochenko/portfolio-project-four/README.md

 - [GitHub:](https://github.com/) Was used as a version control system to manage the code
 - [Figma:](https://www.figma.com/) Was used to create wireframes
 - [TinyPNG:](https://www.figma.com/) Was used to reduce the size and weight of images and optimizing interaction with the site
+- [Color Palette Generator:](https://mybrandnewlogo.com/color-palette-generator) Was used to select colors of the web site.
 - [Am I Responsive](http://ami.responsivedesign.is/) to generate an image showcasing the website's responsiveness to different screen sizes
 - [Pip3](https://pypi.org/project/pip/): is the package manager to install Python modules and libraries.
 - [Gunicorn](https://docs.djangoproject.com/en/4.1/howto/deployment/wsgi/gunicorn/): "Green Unicorn" is a Python Web Server Gateway to translate HTTP Requests for Python to understand.